EQEmu/eqemu-docs-v2/docs/developer/close-mob-optimizations.md

 entities closest to you.

 Imagine you have a zone with 500-1000 entities between clients and NPCs.
-Here's what's happening against all of those entities
+Here's what's happening against all of those entities as we loop through the entire entity list.
+The below list are examples and does not contain everything.

-* **Aggro Scanning** - NPC aggro scanning would hit all entities and check multiple times per second per entity.
+* **NPC to NPC Aggro Scanning** - NPC aggro scanning would hit all entities and check multiple times per second per entity.
 This goes for client aggro scanning and NPC aggro scanning.
+* **Client to MPC Aggro Scanning** - Clients would multiple times per second, per client loop through the entire entity list to determine whether or not they should aggro an NPC.
 * **Auras** - When auras are being processed, they loop all entities, performing distance checks before determining
 * **AE Spells** - When AE spells of any sort are processed, rains, waves, the entire entity list is being looped (600 NPCs) versus maybe the 4 relevant entities around you and distance checks done for every entity.